Freedom FilesFreedom Files

 7. Residency card issuance

-Twelve to twenty-four months from biometric under current AIMA backlog conditions.
+Twenty-four to forty-eight months from biometric under current AIMA backlog conditions.
+The card-issuance date – not the original submission date – is when your ten-year citizenship clock begins under the 2026 rule.
 Once issued, the card is valid for two years, then renewed for three-year increments.

 8. Maintain compliance and renew

 Seven days of Portuguese presence in year one, fourteen days per year thereafter.
 Renewals at year two and year five.
-Permanent residency at year five; naturalization petition at year ten.
+Permanent residency at year five; naturalization petition at year ten – both counted from the approval date.

 Processing